 WESSEX MS THERAPY CENTRE

-The Wessex MS Therapy Centre is a small self funding charity offering long term ongoing therapies for people with multiple sclerosis, their carers and families.
+The Wessex MS Therapy Centre is a small self-funding charity offering long term ongoing therapies for people with multiple sclerosis, their carers and families.
 The Centre offers physiotherapy, Reflexology, counselling, massage therapy, hypnotherapy, Kinesiology, oxygen therapy and runs fitness for fun groups on a Friday morning.
 The Centre also hosts regular lunch clubs and organises many events throughout the year.
-The oxygen therapy tanks are also used for people with other conditions such as Fybromyalgia, cancer, ME, sports injuries, brain injuries, autism and cerebral palsy.
+The oxygen therapy tanks are also used for people with other conditions such as Fibromyalgia, cancer, ME, sports injuries, brain injuries, autism and cerebral palsy.

 If you, or anyone you know might benefit from becoming a member please do feel free to drop in for a warm welcome and tea and cake or phone Rosie Eliot on 01985 217728 to make an appointment.

 Victim Support Wiltshire is an independent charity that offers support to anyone impacted by crime.